Founded in 1976 to rescue threatened historic buildings

 The Museum is a registered charity and receives no regular grants towards its running costs or capital projects.
 We are grateful for the fantastic support of over 200 volunteers and the Friends of the Museum Association.

-Telling the story of the unique history of the Chilterns through buildings, landscapes and culture for the enjoyment, inspiration and learning of present and future communities.
+Telling the story of the Chilterns through historic buildings, landscapes and culture for the enjoyment, inspiration and learning of present and future communities.